Salta al contenuto principale

 • October 13-October 27, 2020 Questionnaire on Gender Equality - A Survey on Gender Equality in the Mediterranean

 • February 11, 2020 - International Day of Women in Science.
-Event established by the United Nations General Assembly in December 2015 and sponsored by UNESCO.
-The goal is to increase the number of girls studying science and combat dropouts during their studies, to have more women in laboratories, universities, research institutes and, more generally, increase the percentage of women in prestigious positions.
-Over the past 15 years, great efforts have been made globally to involve women in science, but prejudices and gender stereotypes remain that continue to keep girls and women away from the scientific world.
-The numbers translate this gap eloquently: less than 30% of researchers worldwide are women and only 30% of girls choose a scientific path in higher education.
-Events are planned around the world on this day.
-The Mediterranean University dedicates this day to all the women and girls who work in our University with passion, perseverance and commitment, in different professional profiles.
-Having overcome difficulties, having believed in themselves, having been successful even in non-traditionally feminine fields, must represent not only a stimulus but also a valid example.
+This event was established by the United Nations General Assembly in December 2015 and sponsored by UNESCO.
+The goal is to increase the number of girls studying science and reduce dropouts during their studies, to have more women in laboratories, universities, and research institutes, and, more generally, to increase the percentage of women in high-level positions.
+Over the past 15 years, significant global efforts have been made to engage women in science, but gender biases and stereotypes persist, keeping girls and women away from the scientific world.
+The numbers reflect this gap eloquently: less than 30% of researchers worldwide are women, and only 30% of girls choose a scientific major in higher education.
+Events are planned around the world to mark this day.
+The Università Mediterranea dedicates this day to all the women and girls who work at our University with passion, perseverance, and commitment, in diverse professional roles.
+Having overcome difficulties, having believed in themselves, and having succeeded even in fields not traditionally reserved for women, should serve not only as an inspiration but also as a valid example.